AndieWill510/tinydoor/README.md

 - avoid method detail;
 - avoid fatalistic framing;
 - avoid glamorizing despair;
-- avoid implying suicide is inevitable for NDers;
+- avoid implying suicide is inevitable for us;
 - avoid telling readers that solutions are easy;
 - avoid language that turns inability into failure;
 - provide crisis direction where needed;